-V. F. da Silva, J. R. Goldim are with the Research Group and Graduate Studies (GPPG), Hospital de Clínicas de Porto Alegre (HCPA), Ramiro Barcelos, 2350, 90035-903, Porto Alegre, RS, Brazil.
+V. F. da Silva, J. R. Goldim are with the Research Group and Graduate Studies (GPPG), Hospital de Clínicas de Porto Alegre -- HCPA, Ramiro Barcelos, 2350, 90035-903, Porto Alegre, RS, Brazil.

 D. C. Schmidt is with the Institute for Software Integrated Systems (ISIS), Vanderbilt University, 1025, 16th Ave So., Nashville, TN 37212, USA.
-[4].
-Improving the management and sharing of health records is a key focus of our work reported in this article.

 Although initiatives to adopt PHR have evolved in recent years, they face barriers to adoption [5].
 One barrier faced by both EHR and PHR is the distribution and limitations of health record integration.
 Other barriers relate to security issues, such as confidentiality and privacy of health records [6, 7].